aspose-total/Aspose.Total-Products/total/en/cpp/conversion/powerpoint-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to MHTML via C++ or Online App" h2="POWERPOINT  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert a PowerPoint file to MHTML arises when you need to share a presentation with someone who does not have PowerPoint installed on their computer.
+MHTML is a web page archive format that allows you to view the presentation in a web browser.
+It is also useful for archiving presentations, as it preserves the formatting and layout of the presentation.

+<h2>How Aspose.Total Helps for PowerPoint to MHTML Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to work with a variety of file formats, including PowerPoint, HTML, and MHTML.
+It provides a comprehensive set of tools for working with PowerPoint files, including the ability to export PowerPoint presentations to HTML.
+Additionally, Aspose.Cells for C++ provides a powerful Spreadsheet Programming API that can be used to convert HTML to MHTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POWERPOINT file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+Using Aspose.Total for C++, you can easily convert a PowerPoint file to MHTML in two simple steps.
+Firstly, you can use Aspose.Slides for C++ to export the PowerPoint presentation to HTML.
+Then, you can use Aspose.Cells for C++ to convert the HTML to MHTML.
+This process is quick and easy, and it ensures that the formatting and layout of the presentation is preserved.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}